Real and Demonstrative Evidence

 So what's a judge to do?
 Under the federal rules, relevant evidence is to be excluded if "its probative value is substantially outweighed by the danger of unfair prejudice."
 Similarly, Federal Rule 352 allows for exclusion to avoid "substantial danger of undue prejudice."

 Gathering real evidence and collecting testimonial evidence is never easy, but it often depends on a good defense attorney to gather the right investigators and to lay the proper foundation at trial.
-If you are being investigated for a crime and may be headed to trial, it's in your best interest to work with an attorney.
-Get started today with a free legal evaluation.
+If you are being investigated for a crime and may be headed to trial, it's in your best interest to consult with a criminal defense attorney in your area.